 The game comes with a built-in editor where new courses can be designed and they can be shared with friends.
 Editing can even be done while racing, dropping objects and changing the course while Joe is driving.
 Sometimes the editor needs to be accessed in the career mode to alter or remove obstacles in order to complete the levels.
 Multiplayer is supported with different game modes.
-The later released Xbox 360 and PC versions contains new playable characters and 50 new levels in a new environment called The Laboratory.
+The later released Xbox 360, PC and PS Vita versions contains new playable characters and 50 new levels in a new environment called The Laboratory.

 - "Joe Danger: Special Edition" -- Xbox 360 title

 |TotalPlayStation||PlayStation 3||Jul 13, 2010||9.5 out of 10||95|

 |PSX Extreme||PlayStation 3||Jun 12, 2010||9.2 out of 10||92|

 |The A.V.
 Club||PlayStation 3||Jun 21, 2010||A-||91|